Contexts¶

 To let you organize dialogs with such commands, Alan AI provides contexts.
-Contexts are useful if you create a multi-stage conversation where some commands or dialog branches do not make sense as standalone utterances.
+Contexts are useful if you need to create a multi-stage conversation and some commands or dialog branches do not make sense on their own.
 In this case, you can place them in contexts.

 Consider the following script:

 Every dialog script has one or more contexts.
-Alan AI implicitly creates the global context that wraps commands added directly to the script, and you can define contexts on your own whenever you need them.
-Every context has a unique ID that is assigned to it automatically, and a title, either assigned by Alan AI or created with the title() function.
+Alan AI implicitly creates the global context that wraps commands added directly to the script, and you can define your own contexts as needed.
+Every context has a unique ID that is assigned to it automatically, and the context title.

-Typically, contexts contain commands that are needed at a specific stage of the dialog.
+Contexts typically comprise commands required at a given point of the dialog.
 To let the user give commands from a context, this context must be activated.
-Once the context is active, voice and text commands in it become active, and Alan AI considers them for matching.
-When the part of the dialog presented as a context is no longer needed, the user exits the context, and the context is deactivated.
+Once the context is active, commands in it become active, and Alan AI considers them for matching.
+When the part of the dialog presented as a context is no longer required, the user exits the context, and the context is deactivated.

 Warning